Agder Kollektivtrafikk

-It is owned by the County of Agder (80%) and the Municipality of Kristiansand (20%).
-AKT reports to Agder County Municipality and is based in Kristiansand.
+The company is co-owned by Agder county (80%) and Kristiansand Municipality (20%).
+AKT reports to Agder County Municipality and is based in the town of Kristiansand.
 It does not operate the transport, but has contracts with operators.
-The county's four main bus terminals, in Kristiansand, Mandal, Lyngdal and Flekkefjord, are operated by Agder Kollektivtrafikk.
+The county's four main bus terminals, in Kristiansand, Mandal, Lyngdal, and Flekkefjord, are operated by Agder Kollektivtrafikk.

 AKT also operates the information system for publishing timetables in the county.